fabiosv/reactnd-forum-app/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The backend server is deployed at https://reactnd-forum-api.herokuapp.com, Instructions for the methods are in API_SERVICES.md

+## General Information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).